-OFFICE OF THE GOVERNOR NEWS RELEASE: INTER-COUNTY TRAVEL RESTRICTIONS TO END ON JUNE 15 – GOV. IGE SETS BENCHMARKS FOR EASING DOMESTIC TRAVEL RESTRICTIONSPosted on Jun 4, 2021 in Latest News, Newsroom, Press Releases
+OFFICE OF THE GOVERNOR NEWS RELEASE: INTER-COUNTY TRAVEL RESTRICTIONS TO END ON JUNE 15 – GOV. IGE SETS BENCHMARKS FOR EASING DOMESTIC TRAVEL RESTRICTIONSPosted on Jun 4, 2021 in COVID-19, COVID-19 News Releases, Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige today announced the end of all restrictions for inter-county travel, starting June 15.
 The decision to terminate testing/quarantine requirements comes as the State of Hawai‘i approaches the 55% vaccination rate.
 As of today, 52% of Hawai‘i’s residents have been fully vaccinated.